Continuing education (CE) helps nurses provide better patient care

-Make sure to include the course title, the course provider, and how many CEUs it included.
+Make sure to add the course title, the course provider, and how many CEUs it includes.
 If the course was in-person, note the location, as well.
 If it was a digital course, be sure to specify this.
 This section should cover the key FAQs that potential employers may have about your CE credentials.

 Find Top Nursing Jobs in Your Area on Joblist

 Your continuing education as a nurse can open up many new opportunities for you.
 Take advantage of it.
 When you’re ready for your next nursing job, Joblist can help!
 Use our platform to search for opportunities in your area.
 We also offer practical career advice covering topics like writing resumes and cover letters on the Joblist blog.
 Check it out today!